It’s on: Rosslanders to go to the polls in April - Trail Daily Times

 Now that the nomination period has ended, the campaign begins.
 Candidates can work to drum up support from March 7 to April 4.

-Voting day will be April 4.
-Information on where and when the polling stations will be opened will be released in the weeks to come.
+Information on where and when the polling stations will be open will be released in the weeks to come.

 reporter@rosslandnews.com